Agent swarms: cooperation and coordination under stringent communications constraint: Appendix: The continuum model steady state

 an expression which has just two free parameters, the rate ratio $r$ and the minimum information ${\Akmin}$.

 Thus ~

 If ${\Akmin}=0$, then ~

-which has two solutions; firstly the no-knowledge case ${\Aknow}^a_b=0$, and secondly the finite-knowledge case ${\Aknow}^a_b = 1-r$.
-However, if ${\Akmin}>0$, the ``no knowledge'' solution (sign choice ``$+$'') is pushed negative so that only the finite-knowledge one remains.
+which has two solutions; firstly the zero accuracy case ${\Aknow}^a_b=0$, and secondly the finite-accuracy case ${\Aknow}^a_b = 1-r$.
+However, if ${\Akmin}>0$, the ``zero accuracy'' solution (sign choice ``$+$'') is pushed negative so that only the finite-accuracy one remains.